Sunapee trout

+Decline in New England

 By the late 19th century, as the New Hampshire and Vermont lakes developed its own steady summer tourism, recreational fishermen who sought to increase their catches began to introduce new fish species into these lakes, and these eventually overwhelmed the native Sunapee golden trout.
-Lake trout, a larger char that holds the same ecological niche as Sunapee trout, only better, out-competed the Sunapee golden trout and hybridized with it, further accelerating its decline.
+Lake trout, a larger char that holds the same ecological niche as Sunapee trout, out-competed the Sunapee golden trout and hybridized with it, further accelerating its decline.
 The world record Sunapee golden trout was most likely a hybrid between the two species.
-Soon after that record-setting catch, the Sunapee golden trout could no longer be found in its resident lakes.
+Soon after that record-setting catch, the Sunapee golden trout could no longer be found in its resident lakes, becoming extirpated in New Hampshire and Vermont.